bennylin77/react-annotation-tool/README.md

 ```

 ### ToDo
-- [ ] Makes Split and Hide optional
+- [ ] Makes Split and Hide optional.
-- [ ] This is an incomplete item
+- [ ] Enable other shapes (e.g., circle) to annotate.

+### License

+### Want to cooperate with me?
+I am seeking any sort of cooperation, especially, entrepreneurship and crowsourcing research.
+Please [contact me](https://www.linkedin.com/in/chi-benny-lin-508b841a/).